mccurdyc/neighbor/README.md

         ...
       }
       ```
+3. Prepare neighbor for Execution
+    ```bash
+    make
+    ```

+    This will do the following:
+    + Check that you have the appropriate Go version
+    + Create a `config.json` file from the `sample.config.json` file
+    + You still need to update the access token in the config file to use your personal access token.
+    + Enable [Go modules](https://github.com/golang/go/wiki/Modules) by setting `GO111MODULE=on`

 4. Executing an external command on each of the GitHub projects returned from the query
     ```bash
     make run